King of the Ring (1998)

-The 1998 King of the Ring was the sixth annual King of the Ring professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE) that featured the 12th King of the Ring tournament.
+The 1998 King of the Ring was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the sixth annual King of the Ring event and hosted the finals of the 12th King of the Ring tournament for men.
 It took place on June 28, 1998, at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.

 Nine matches were scheduled on the event's card.
-The main event was a First Blood match featuring Kane defeating Stone Cold Steve Austin for the WWF Championship.
+The main event was a First Blood match featuring Kane defeating "Stone Cold" Steve Austin for the WWF Championship.
 The other main match was a Hell in a Cell match featuring The Undertaker defeating Mankind.
 Featured matches on the undercard included the 1998 King of the Ring tournament final between Ken Shamrock and The Rock, which Shamrock won to win the tournament.
 Another prominent match was a tag team match for the WWF Tag Team Championship (which was only added to the card earlier that morning) between the New Age Outlaws defeating The Midnight Express, to retain the championship.

 This event produced the best-known Hell in a Cell bout in history, pitting The Undertaker vs. Mankind; Michael Landsberg of TSN's Off the Record in 2002 called it "maybe the most famous match ever".
 Less than two minutes into the contest, The Undertaker threw Mankind from the top of the 16-foot (5 m) high cell through the Spanish announcers' table.
 The footage of that fall has since become one of the most used and viewed videos in professional wrestling history.
 A few minutes later in the match in another memorable moment, The Undertaker chokeslammed Mankind through the top of the cell, briefly knocking him legitimately unconscious.

 Production

 Background

-King of the Ring was a pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
-The PPV featured the King of the Ring tournament, a single-elimination tournament that was established in 1985 and held annually until 1991, with the exception of 1990; these early tournaments were held as special non-televised house shows.
-The winner of the tournament was crowned "King of the Ring."
+King of the Ring was a professional wrestling pay-per-view (PPV) event held annually in June by the World Wrestling Federation (WWF, now WWE) since 1993.
+The PPV was named after the King of the Ring tournament, a men's single-elimination tournament that was established in 1985 and held annually until 1991, except for 1990, with the winner crowned the "King of the Ring"; these early tournaments were held as special non-televised house shows.
 Unlike the non-televised events, the PPV did not feature all of the tournament's matches.
 Instead, several of the qualifying matches preceded the event with the final few matches then taking place at the pay-per-view.
-There were also other matches that took place at the event as it was a traditional three-hour pay-per-view.
-Considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest shows of the year, the 1998 event was the sixth King of the Ring PPV and 12th tournament overall.
-It was held on June 28, 1998 at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.
+Other matches took place at the event as it was a traditional three-hour pay-per-view.
+The King of the Ring event became considered as one of the WWF's "Big Five" PPVs, along with the Royal Rumble, WrestleMania, SummerSlam, and Survivor Series, the company's five biggest annual shows of the year.
+The sixth King of the Ring PPV hosted the finals of the 12th tournament, and it was held on June 28, 1998, at the Pittsburgh Civic Arena in Pittsburgh, Pennsylvania.